ridumjeetsingh/Data-Analysis-Zomato-Project/README.md

 # Zomato Dashboard - City and User Insights

-This repository features a Power BI dashboard designed to visualize key performance metrics for Zomato, focusing on city-level performance, user activity, and sales trends.
+This Power BI dashboard provides an in-depth analysis of Zomato's performance metrics, focusing on city-level sales, user activity, and overall trends.
+Key features include interactive visuals for city-wise performance, user demographics, and yearly sales patterns.
+The dashboard is designed to help stakeholders make data-driven decisions with intuitive filters and insightful charts.

-## Key Features
+## Visualised File
+  - <a href="https://drive.google.com/file/d/1akqCF9KR3Vlh6Fg1a78k99Y_zELzDXg9/view?usp=drive_link"> Visualisation File </a>

 ### 1. **Index Page**
    - A visually appealing landing page with Zomato branding, setting the theme for the dashboard.